greuze/React-Mailbox/server/README.md

-# Mail Box Client App
+# Mail Box Server App

-This is a mock Mailbox Client App built using React and Redux.
+This is a mock Mailbox Server App built using Express.js.
+It uses static files to store credentials and e-mails.
 Sending, deleting ans starring e-mails are disabled.

 ##  Features